 If you or your child has been arrested for underage drinking and driving, they could be facing serious legal consequences.
 Texas has a "zero tolerance" policy when it comes to drinking and driving, which means that it is illegal for a minor to drive with any amount of alcohol in their system.
 While adult drivers can legally drive with a blood alcohol content (BAC) of .08% or less, even a .01% BAC reading could land a minor in handcuffs.

 As a Fort Worth criminal defense lawyer with more than a decade of legal experience, I can provide the aggressive criminal defense that you need.
 I have a long track record of success in both felony and misdemeanor cases, so you can trust that I am well-equipped to defend you against your under 21 DUI charges.
-Contact my office today to set up a free consultation.
-The sooner I'm involved, the better it will be for your case.

 In Texas, adult drivers can be charged with the crime of driving while intoxicated (DWI) if they are caught driving while drunk.
 If a minor is caught driving with any measurable amount of alcohol in their system, however, they will usually be charged with driving under the influence (DUI).
 That is, unless their blood alcohol concentration is measured above the legal limit of .08%—in which case, they could be charged with DWI.

 Driving while intoxicated is a more serious offense than driving under the influence, as it often results in larger fines, longer periods of license suspension and even time in jail.
 However, that is not to say that DUI won't result in serious penalties as well.
 It is still considered to be a Class C misdemeanor in Texas.
 Not only will it result in immediate consequences like fines, but it could also affect a minor's future opportunities.

 You could be arrested for driving with any measurable amount of alcohol in your system if you are under the age of 21.
 This includes all types of motor vehicles and watercraft.